zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 8. Click the name of your target database to view its details.

-9. In the **Target Details** dialog box, review the read-only connection information for your database.
+9. In the **Target Details** dialog box, review the connection information for your database.
+The information is read only.
       - You cannot edit the registration details for an Autonomous Database.
       - You can view the compartment to which the database belongs.
 The compartment for an Autonomous Database is the same compartment in Oracle Cloud Infrastructure in which the database resides.
       - Oracle Data Safe connects to the database via a TLS connection.